duneanalytics/docs/docs/spellbook/how-to-guides/how-to-cast-a-spell/2-decide-on-a-Spell-to-cast.md

 Inside VSCode, find the “deprecated-dune-v1-abstractions” folder then dig down to find the “view_job_log.sql” file.

+!!! note
+    [Dune V1 Abstractions have been moved to this repository](https://github.com/duneanalytics/dune-v1-abstractions), which you'll now need to clone in order to access the code for migrating a V1 Abstraction to a Spell.

 This should be the full path:

 `[folder you cloned spellbook to]/deprecated-dune-v1-abstractions/ethereum/keep3r_network/view_job_log.sql`